freeletics/khonshu/docs/navigator/testing.md

 ## Navigation result senders

-When testing a component that delivers navigation results a `NavigationResultRequest.Key` is usally required.
+When testing a component that delivers navigation results a `NavigationResultRequest.Key` is usually required.
 Tests can obtain such a key with the `fakeNavigationResultKey` helper method.